The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: Number densities and stellar mass function of high-z massive quiescent galaxies

 \subsection{The stellar-halo mass relation of quenched galaxies at $z=3$}

 The different SMFs of quenched galaxies in the $6$ simulations of Fig.~\ref{SMFz3} naturally points to potentially different stellar-halo mass relations between the simulations.
-The large stellar masses derived for massive-quenched galaxies in observations (of even of up a few $10^{11}\,\rm M_{\odot}$) have been used to argue that to form these galaxies (or at least the most massive) very efficient baryon to stellar mass conversion is required (a.k.a. ``baryon collapse efficiency''; e.g. \citealt{Glazebrook17,Carnall24}).
-In fact, for extreme galaxies, such as ZF-UDS-7329 \citep{Glazebrook23}, baryon collapse efficiencies as high as $\approx 50-100$\% have been suggested \citep{Carnall24}.
+The large stellar masses derived for massive-quenched galaxies in observations (of even of up a few $10^{11}\,\rm M_{\odot}$) have been used to argue that to form these galaxies (or at least the most massive) very efficient baryon to stellar mass conversion is required (a.k.a. `baryon collapse efficiency'; e.g. \citealt{Glazebrook17,Carnall24}).
+In fact, for extreme galaxies, such as ZF-UDS-7329 \citep{Glazebrook23}, baryon collapse efficiencies as high as $\approx 50-100$ per cent have been suggested \citep{Carnall24}.

 Fig.~\ref{smhm} shows the stellar-to-halo mass ratio as a function of halo mass for massive-passive galaxies at $z=3$ in each simulation.
 We normalise the y-axis by $\Omega_{\rm b}/\Omega_{\rm m}$ internal to each simulation to turn it into baryon collapse efficiency.
 We highlight three efficiencies.
-The $10$\% is the one preferred by most simulations at the lowest halo masses, while $30$\% and $50$\% are motivated by \citet{Glazebrook17,Carnall24} suggesting those values are required to explain some extremely massive and early-forming quenched galaxies at $z=3-4$.
+The $10$ per cent is the one preferred by most simulations at the lowest halo masses, while $30$ and $50$ per cent are motivated by \citet{Glazebrook17} and \citet{Carnall24} suggesting those values are required to explain some extremely massive and early-forming quenched galaxies at $z=3-4$.